openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 #### Add/Enroll the Client Identity

-Now consume the client-side identity using the Ziti Desktop Edge for Windows (or MacOS or via the `ziti-edge-tunnel` if you prefer).
-Once you can see the identity in your tunneling app - you should be able to use the private kubernetes config file to access the same exact cluster.
+Now consume the one time token (the jwt file) to enroll and create a client-side identity using the Ziti Desktop Edge for Windows (or MacOS or via the `ziti-edge-tunnel` if you prefer).
+Once you can see the identity in your tunneling app

+- you should be able to use the private kubernetes config file to access the same exact cluster.
 Remember though, we have mapped the port on the client side to use 443.
 That means you'll need to update your config file and change 6443 --> 443.
 Now when you run `get pods` you'll see the ziti-host pod deployed:

 ```bash
 export KUBECONFIG=/tmp/oci/config.oci.private